-Benefit Description You pay After the calendar year deductible Accidental injury (cont.)
-Standard Option Value Plan Note: Repair of sound natural teeth due to an accidental injury is covered under this benefit.
+Benefit Description You After the calendar Accidental injury (cont.)
+Standard Option Value Plan Note: Observation care is covered up to a maximum of 48 hours, unless the applicable Network agreement provides otherwise.
+For observation care in excess of 48 hours, we will review for appropriateness of care to determine benefits.
+See Outpatient hospital or ambulatory surgical center , Section 5(c), and Observation care , Section 10, for more information.
+Note: Repair of sound natural teeth due to an accidental injury is covered under this benefit.
 The services and supplies must be provided within one year of the accident and the patient must be a member of the Plan at the time services were rendered.
 Masticating (chewing) incidents are not considered to be accidental injuries.
-Network: \$200 copayment per occurrence (No deductible) (if admitted to the hospital, copayment is waived) Non-Network: \$200 copayment per occurrence and any difference between our allowance and the billed amount (No deductible) (if admitted to the hospital, copayment is waived) Network: 20% of the Plan's allowance Non-Network: 20% of the Plan's allowance and any difference between our allowance and the billed amount If you receive outpatient care for your accidental injury in an urgent care center, we cover:Non-surgical physician services and supplies Network: \$50 copayment per occurrence (No deductible) Non-Network: 30% of thePlan's Network: 20% of the Plan's allowance (no deductible) Non-Network: 40% of thePlan's • Surgery and related services Note: Repair of sound natural teeth due to an accidental injury is covered under this benefit.
+Network: \$200 copayment per occurrence (No deductible) (if admitted to the hospital, copayment is waived) Non-Network: \$200 copayment per occurrence and any difference between our allowance and the billed amount (No deductible) (if admitted to the hospital, copayment is waived) Network: 20% of the Plan's allowance Non-Network: 20% of the Plan's allowance and any difference between our allowance and the billed amount If you receive outpatient care for your accidental injury in an urgent care center, we cover: Non-surgical physician services and supplies Surgery and related services Note: Repair of sound natural teeth due to an accidental injury is covered under this benefit.
 The services and supplies must be provided within one year of the accident and the patient must be a member of the Plan at the time services were rendered.
-Masticating (chewing) incidents are not considered to be accidental injuries. allowance and any difference between our allowance and the billed amount (calendar year deductible applies) allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Non-surgical physician services provided in a doctor's office for your accidental injury Note: Repair of sound natural teeth due to an accidental injury is covered under this benefit.
+Masticating (chewing) incidents are not considered to be accidental injuries.
+Network: \$50 copayment per occurrence (No deductible) Non-Network: 30% of thePlan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: 20% of the Plan's allowance (no deductible) Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Non-surgical physician services provided in a doctor's office for your accidental injury Note: Repair of sound natural teeth due to an accidental injury is covered under this benefit.
 The services and supplies must be provided within one year of the accident and the patient must be a member of the Plan at the time services were rendered.
 Masticating (chewing) incidents are not considered to be accidental injuries.
-Network: \$20 copayment per office visit for adults (No deductible), \$10 copayment per office visit for dependent children through age 21 (No deductible); and 10% of the Plan's allowance for other services performed during the visit (calendar year deductible applies) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount per office visit (No deductible); 30% of the Plan's allowance and any difference between our allowance and the billed amount for other services (calendar year deductible applies) Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Medical emergency Standard Option Value Plan If you receive outpatient care for your medical emergency in a hospital emergency room, we cover: Non-surgical physician services and supplies Related outpatient hospital services Observation room Surgery and related services Network: \$200 copayment per occurrence (if admitted to the hospital, copayment is waived) Non-Network: \$200 copayment per occurrence and any difference between our allowance and the billed amount (if admitted to the hospital, copayment is waived) Network: 20% of the Plan's allowance Non-Network: 20% of the Plan's allowance and any difference between our allowance and the billed amount
+Network: \$20 copayment per office visit for adults (No deductible), \$10 copayment per office visit for dependent children through age 21 (No deductible); and 10% of the Plan's allowance for other services performed during the visit (calendar year deductible applies) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount per office visit (No deductible); 30% of the Plan's allowance and any difference between our allowance and the billed amount for other services (calendar year deductible applies) Network: 20% of the Plan's allowance Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount